dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  What is good?
-All that heightens the feeling of power, the will to power, power itself in man.
+  Protecting the rights of even the least individual among us is basically the only excuse the government has for even existing.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1413 days)